-Thanks to our members, we’ve grown from just shy of 60 to approaching 1000 book-lovers.
-Noted author and historian Oscar Lewis (1893-1992), author of The Big Four (about the building of the first transcontinental railroads), was the Club’s secretary from 1921 to 1946, and saw the rise and progress of the Club over his long and productive life.
-Lewis described the Club’s beginnings in a piece he wrote on the occasion of the Club’s 70th anniversary.
+Thanks to our members, we’ve grown from just shy of sixty to approaching one thousand book-lovers.
+Noted author and historian Oscar Lewis (1893-1992), author of The Big Four (about the building of the first transcontinental railroads), was the club’s secretary from 1921 to 1946, and saw the rise and progress of the club over his long and productive life.
+Lewis described the club’s beginnings in a piece he wrote on the occasion of the Club’s 70th anniversary.

 On Reaching Seventy: How the Club Began Is A Story Worth Retelling by Oscar Lewis

 One morning in 1912, Dr. Edward Robeson Taylor, poet, physician and once mayor of San Francisco, joined W. R. K. Young, book collector and businessman; John Henry Nash, already widely known as a printer; and James D. Blake, then of Newbegin’s Book Shop and later to represent Harper Brothers, publishers, on the West Coast.
 Together they called on Charles C. Moore, president of the forthcoming Panama-Pacific International Exposition, to suggest that a collection of rare books and locally produced fine printing be displayed.

 Moore, himself an ardent bibliophile, approved the idea but advised that it would carry more weight with the exhibits committee if it came, not from a few individuals, but from an organized group.
 The petitioners thanked him and left, to return an hour or two later and repeat their request—this time on behalf of the Book Club of California, an organization they had dreamed up over the luncheon table.